ugurakman/MarsRover/README.md

 Rover represents its existence.
 Rover; knows which plateau it is moving on (_plateau), the coordinates it is on (_coordinates) and the direction of its camera (Direction).

 Rover has the ability to move by taking the commands of move with (Move ()).

+### MarsRover.Tests :
+Manager, Plateau and Rover Tests included and run all successfully

 ### Case Study :